 - Current Events

-The SCRA Member Spotlight is a new way for us to engage our members and highlight great works!
-Each issue will we solicit submissions of accomplishments.
+The SCRA Member Spotlight lets us engage our members and highlight great work!
+Each issue we solicit submissions of accomplishments.
 We especially would like students, early career scholars, and practitioners to submit their accomplishments and work.
-Submission can include but are certainly not limited to:
+Submissions can include but are certainly not limited to:

 If you are interested in submitting for the next issue, please click this link and fill out the form.
 We hope to hear from you!